elastic/cloudbeat/dev-docs/cspm-on-cloud-deployment.md

 ```

 - Since we want to deploy the agent in docker we will need to run a different command.
-- Extract the `fleet-server-host-url` and `enrollment-token` values from the provided command and use them in the following command instead:
+- Extract the `fleet-server-host-url`(--url) and `enrollment-token`(--enrollment-token) values from the provided command and use them in the following command instead:

 ```
 docker run -d --platform=linux/x86_64 \